zryska/Edge-Data-Store-Docs/Beta2/SDS/Reading_Data_API.md

  ```

 **Response**
-All Measurements from both Streams with missing values interpolated.
-If the missing values are between valid Measurements within a Stream, they are interpolated.
+All measurements from both Streams with missing values interpolated.
+If the missing values are between valid measurements within a stream, they are interpolated.
 If the missing values are outside of the boundary values, they are extrapolated.

 **Response body**